-Persons subject to these rules
+Persons Subject to these Rules

-- t.81 The regulations laid down in this part apply to all persons who take part in or attend a fencing competition, including the spectators. - 2.
+- 1. The regulations laid down in this part apply to all persons who take part in or attend a fencing competition, including the spectators (cf. t.109, t.100, t.133). - 2.
 Hereinafter, all these persons are described as "fencers."

-Maintenance of order and discipline
+Maintenance of Order and Discipline

-- t.82 Fencers must observe strictly and faithfully the Rules and the Statutes of the FIE, the particular rules for the competition in which they are engaged, the traditional customs of courtesy and integrity and the instructions of the officials. - In particular they will subscribe, in an orderly, disciplined and sporting manner, to the following provisions; all breaches of these rules may entail punishments by the competent disciplinary authorities after, or even without, prior warning, according to the facts and circumstances (cf. t.113-t.120). - Everybody taking part in or present at a fencing competition must remain orderly and must not disturb the smooth running of the competition.
+- 1. Fencers must observe strictly and faithfully the Rules and the Statutes of the FIE, the particular rules for the competition in which they are engaged, the traditional customs of courtesy and integrity and the instructions of the officials. - 2.
+In particular they will subscribe, in an orderly, disciplined and sporting manner, to the following provisions; all breaches of these rules may entail punishments by the competent disciplinary authorities after, or even without, prior warning, according to the facts and circumstances (cf. t.158-t.170).

+Everybody taking part in or present at a fencing competition must remain orderly and must not disturb the smooth running of the competition.
 During bouts no one is allowed to go near the strips.
 At no time is anyone allowed to criticize the Officials or their decisions, to insult them or to attempt to influence them in any way.
-Even the team captain must remain in the space assigned and may only intervene in the situations and in the manner provided for in Article t.90 of the Rules.
-The Referee must stop immediately any activity which disturbs the smooth running of the bout which he is refereeing (cf. t.96.1-3).
+Even the team captain must remain in the space assigned and may only intervene in the situations and in the manner provided for in Article t.130 of the Rules.
+The Referee must stop immediately any activity which disturbs the smooth running of the bout which he is refereeing (cf. t.137.1-3).